signalfx/signalfx-agent/docs/monitors/collectd-hadoop.md

 ## Overview

-Collects metrics about a Hadoop 2.0+ cluster using the [collectd Hadoop Python plugin](https://github.com/signalfx/collectd-hadoop).
-If a remote JMX port is exposed in the hadoop cluster, then you may also configure the [collectd/hadoopjmx](./collectd-hadoopjmx.md) monitor to collect additional metrics about the hadoop cluster.
+Collects metrics about a Hadoop 2.0+ cluster using the <a target="_blank" href="https://github.com/signalfx/collectd-hadoop">collectd Hadoop Python plugin</a>.
+If a remote JMX port is exposed in the hadoop cluster, then you may also configure the
+<a target="_blank" href="./collectd-hadoopjmx.md">collectd/hadoopjmx</a> monitor to collect additional
+metrics about the hadoop cluster.

 The `collectd/hadoop` monitor will collect metrics from the Resource Manager